⚠️ CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 Origins: Vedic to Puranic

-In the Rig Veda, Vishnu was a minor solar deity known for his three strides across the universe — a myth that later became the basis for the Vamana avatar.
-By the Puranic period (300–1000 CE), Vishnu had risen to supreme status.
+In the Rig Veda, Vishnu was a comparatively minor deity famous for his three strides across the universe — a myth that later became the basis of the Vamana avatar.
+From the late Vedic period onward, and decisively in the Puranic period (c.
+300–1000 CE), Vishnu rose to supreme status, absorbing the theistic cults of Vasudeva-Krishna and Narayana (Gonda 1970; Flood 1996).

-The Bhagavata Purana (c.
-9th century CE) is the most influential Vaishnava text, especially its Tenth Book, which narrates Krishna's childhood and divine play (lila) in Vrindavan.
+The Bhagavata Purana (commonly dated c.
+9th–10th century CE) is the most influential Vaishnava text, especially its Tenth Book, which narrates Krishna's childhood and divine play (lila) in Vrindavan.
+The Vishnu Purana (c.
+4th–5th century CE) is the other foundational Purana of the tradition.

 Twelve Tamil poet-saints transformed Vaishnavism through intense devotional poetry:

-- Nammalvar: Considered the greatest; his Tiruvaymoli is called the "Tamil Veda"
+- Nammalvar: Considered the greatest; his Tiruvaymoli is honoured as the "Tamil Veda"

 - Andal: The only female Alvar; her poetry expresses passionate love for Krishna

-- Their hymns are collected in the Nalayira Divya Prabandham (4000 sacred verses)
+- Their hymns are collected in the Nalayira Divya Prabandham (4,000 sacred verses), treated in Sri Vaishnavism as equal in authority to the Sanskrit Vedas (Hardy 1983)

 - The soul and God are distinct but inseparable, like body and soul

-- Liberation comes through prapatti (surrender) to Vishnu's grace
+- Liberation comes through prapatti (total surrender) to Vishnu's grace

-- He established the ritual and theological framework for Sri Vaishnavism
+- He established the ritual and theological framework of Sri Vaishnavism (Carman 1974)

-- His shrine at Srirangam is the largest functioning Hindu temple in the world
+- The great temple at Srirangam — the largest functioning Hindu temple complex in the world — remains the tradition's centre

 Section 2: Major Vaishnava Traditions